gravitl/netmaker-docs/ui-reference.rst

 (1) **Autofill:** Provides sensible defaults for network details and makes up a name.
 (2) **Network Name:** The name of the network.
 Character limited, as this translates to the interface name on hosts (nm-<network name>)
 (3) **Address Range:** The CIDR of the network.
 Must be a valid IPv4 Subnet and should be a private address range.
-(4) **Udp Hole Punching:** Enables or disables "UDP Hole Punching" on the network.
-When on, clients will first reach out to the server.
-The server will keep track of public addresses / ports and send these to all other clients in the network.
-This increases NAT traversibility, but can also cause issues depending on the server environment (if server is in a private network, for example).
-Typically good to enable if clients will "roam" frequently or are user devices.
-Typically better to disable if most clients will be servers with well-defined endpoints / ports.
-If enabled, you can also disable UDP Hole Punching on any individual machine via the UI (see Node section) but it will be enabled by default.
-(5) **Default Access Control:** Indicates the default ACL value for a node when it joins in respect to it's peers (enabled or disabled).
+(4) **Default Access Control:** Indicates the default ACL value for a node when it joins in respect to it's peers (enabled or disabled).
-(6) **Default Access Level (enterprise only)** This sets the default level that non admin users have access to.
-Access level 3 cannot create any resources.
-Access level 2 is able to create ext clients, but not nodes.
-Access level 1 can create nodes. access level 0 is able to have admin level priveleges.
-(7) **Default User Node Limit (enterprise only)** The total amount of nodes that users with access levels 1 or 0 can create.
-(8) **Default User Client Limit (enterprise only)** The total amount of ext clients that users with access levels 2, 1, or 0 can create.

 Hosts
 ======